API Monetisation Models an Strategies

 Benefits: It generates instant earnings for the API provider and can efficiently dispose of the constant billing and subscription procedures.
 It is especially helpful for APIs that present static information or data that does not change and provide value continuously.

-Ideal for: API will not need to constantly be modified or fixed.
+Ideal for: APIs that do not need to constantly be modified or fixed.